rosenpass/rosenpass-website/content/en/contact.md

 {{< /blocks/lead >}}

 {{< blocks/section color="light" >}}
-We are happy to answer to your inquiries.
+We are happy to answer your inquiries.
 Note that we are a free and independent group of developers and researchers, with limited administrative resources.
 Your time-to-reply may therefore vary.
 See the "Terms and Conditions" link in the footer for legal information.

 Please direct your inquiries by e-mail as follows: